MorrisB--/MasterHash/README.md

 ## Issues
 ---
-Try searching for your issue on [gitHub](https://github.com/MorrisB--/MasterHash/issues) too see if anyone else has posted about a similar issue about the bug you have found too.
+Try searching for your issue on [GitHub](https://github.com/MorrisB--/MasterHash/issues) to see if anyone else has posted about a similar issue about the bug you have found too.
 If someone has, you can upvote the issue by replying to it with "+1" as your message.

 If you can't find any relevant issues on GitHub, then create a new issue (see below) and our development team will take a look at your problem.